AdaptiveMotorControlLab/CEBRA/docs/source/usage.rst

 Using CEBRA
 ===========

 This page covers a standard CEBRA usage.
-We recommend checking out the :py:doc:`demos` for in-depth CEBRA usage examples as well.
+We recommend checking out the :py:doc:`demos` for CEBRA usage examples as well.
 Here we present a quick overview on how to use CEBRA on various datasets.
 Note that we provide two ways to interact with the code:

 * For regular usage, we recommend leveraging the **high-level interface**, adhering to ``scikit-learn`` formatting.
 * Upon specific needs, advanced users might consider diving into the **low-level interface** that adheres to ``PyTorch`` formatting.